brikis98/yevgeniy-brikman-homepage/_posts/2026-06-10-the-culture-map.md

 > ignoring significant interdependencies.

-When working with a specific culture, give each person individual instructions, explaining exactly what they need to do and when, whereas when working with a holistic culture, you'll want to take more time to explain the big picture, how that person's work fits into the big picture, and how all the other pieces fit together.
+When working with a specific culture, give each person individual instructions, explaining exactly what they need to do and when, whereas when working with a holistic culture, take more time to explain the big picture, how that person's work fits into the big picture, and how all the other pieces fit together.

 ### 4. Leading